wix/stylable/site/docs/references/pseudo-elements.md

 Any [CSS class](./class-selectors.md) is accessible as a pseudo-element of an [extending stylesheet](./extend-stylesheet.md).

-When you define a CSS class inside a component, in this case a `playButton` in a `videoPlayer`, that class may be targeted as a pseudo-element of any class that extends the component `videoPlayer`.
+When you define a CSS class inside a component, in this case a `playButton` in a `VideoPlayer`, that class may be targeted as a pseudo-element of any class that extends the component `videoPlayer`.

 ```css
 /* video-player.st.css */